Hi there,

 Welcome to my psychotherapy practice, Sarah Claus, PLLC.

 I believe I have the best job in the world.
-Each day, I create space where people can listen to their own inner wisdom and where people learn skills to align their lives with themselves.
-As a result, my clients report moving through their days as healthier, more balanced adults who are more true to who they are.
+Each day, I hold space for people.
+In this space, they develop muscles for listening to their wisdom.
+They learn skills and they start to align their lives with their values.
+As a result, my clients report moving through their days as healthier, more balanced, and more confident adults who are more true to who they are and with more rewarding relationships.

-Before becoming a Licensed Professional Counselor (LPC), I received my Master of Arts in Clinical Mental Health Counseling from Regis University.
-I have specialized training in addictions, Relational Life Therapy for relationships, trauma, motivational interviewing, and Intuitive Eating.
+I am a Licensed Professional Counselor (LPC) with Master’s in Clinical Mental Health Counseling from Regis University.
+I have specialized training in addictions, couples therapy, trauma work, and much more.

-I’m not a Colorado native, yet I’m proud to have called Colorado my home for over two decades.
-I now live with my partner and our two young children in a home that teases us with endless house projects.
-Environmentalism and sustainability are large parts of our family life, as is building community.
+I’m proud to have called Colorado my home for over two decades.
+I live with my partner and our three children (two bio, one bonus) in a home that teases us with endless house projects.
+Environmentalism, sustainability, and building community are large parts of our family life.

 As a person with a mix of New Mexican and European heritage, I find myself regularly supporting clients who are looking at their own mixed identities and oftentimes white-presenting identities.
-And as someone who was raised in the social justice lens of the Catholic Church and who now identifies as Unitarian Universalist, I have great warmth and compassion for those deepening or processing their faith lives, whatever those might or might not look like, and/or working through spiritual crises or disconnect.
+I grew up in a Midwest Catholic parish rooted in social justice.
+I now identify as Unitarian Universalist, which I love for its thoughtful, social action-oriented, inclusive community.
+I have great warmth and compassion for those deepening or processing their faith lives, whatever those may or may not look like, and/or working through spiritual crises or disconnect.

 I have really cherished my education and personal journey around body kindness, health at every size (HAES), and incorporating Intuitive Eating (IE).
 I find that this work of connecting people with their bodies in a loving, nourishing way is impactful for most–if not all–of my clients.

-I never cease my training and professional development, and I surround myself with mentors and colleagues who offer decades of experience.
-This means my clients will be well-served by the latest research as well by the kind of insight and knowledge that has been honed with such dedication over the years.
+I never cease my training and professional development, and I surround myself with mentors and colleagues who offer robust careers of experience and perspectives.
+This means my clients will be well-served by the latest research and by the kind of insight and knowledge that has been honed with such dedication over the years.

 I ground myself in big questions and the journeys that accompany them: Why are we here?
 How do we get right with who we are?
-How do we take care of those needs that weren’t met when we were kids?
-How does connection happen, and why do we crave it or struggle with it so much?
+How do we take care of our needs that weren’t met when we were kids?
+How does connection happen and what does healthy connection even feel like?
+How do we know better and do better, or is it even possible?

 Sarah